pyOpenSci/software-peer-review/how-to/onboarding-guide.md

   `#software-review` channel)

-When all of the above fails to return a good new editor candidate, you can find support from our pyOpenSci community manager who will post an open call on our [social media channels](https://www.pyopensci.org/handbook/community/social.html) with a link to our editorial board sign-up form.
+When all of the above fails to return a good new editor candidate, you can find support from our pyOpenSci Community Manager who will post an open call on our [social media channels](https://www.pyopensci.org/handbook/community/social.html) with a link to our editorial board sign-up form.
 Using our online network will allow you to cast an even wider net to find new interested editors.